taylortom/adapt-sysadmin-serverlog/README.md

 This is an Adapt **authoring tool plugin** which displays the server log messages.

-The feature is accessed from the [System info](https://github.com/taylortom/adapt-systemInfo) sidebar.
+The feature is accessed from the [sysadmin](https://github.com/taylortom/adapt-sysadmin) page.

 Features:
 - Log messages can be filtered by type